Is Your Team Okay? The 15-Minute Weekly Check That Prevents $80K Crises and Saves Key People

 Example:

-What it means: Role clarity degraded, communication breakdown, or system changes not documented
+What it means: Role clarity has degraded, communication has broken down, or system changes aren’t documented.

 Signal 9: Information Silos